 Every photograph, letter, text, social media post or other artifact that we create, manipulate and save or discard tells a story about ourselves.
-The Library of Virginia has collected literally millions of pages and thousands of terabytes of such data during its 200-year history.
+The Library of Virginia has collected literally millions of pages and hundreds of terabytes of such data during its 200-year history.
 But what are the compelling tales contained within the records, images and artifacts?

 Our anniversary exhibition draws on the human stories that Library staff members, researchers, educators, students and visitors have teased out of this cacophony of materials.
 Rather than a Top Ten or a Who's Who, we present an assemblage of captivating stories of Virginians of all stripes: heroes and villains, the famous and infamous, the powerful and the powerless—reflecting the sweep of Virginians' experiences.

 Join us to explore the narratives of Virginians like Ethel Bailey Furman, one of the first Black female architects in Virginia; David Martin, founder of the Martin Agency and creator of the famed tagline “Virginia is for Lovers”; Chinese immigrant Ow Chuck Sam, who became a naturalized citizen and served in the armed forces during World War II; and many more.